 Materials.
-The chemicals used as components of the hydrogel were dissolved in deionized water (McMaster-Carr).
-For PAAm gel, 40 wt% acrylamide (AAm, A8887, Sigma-Aldrich) was used as the monomer for the PAAm hydrogel network.
-N,N-methylenebisacrylamide (MBAA, 146072, Sigma-Aldrich, 1 wt%) was used as the crosslinker.
-Ammonium persulfate (APS, A3678, Sigma-Aldrich, 5 wt%) was used for curing hydrogel substrates and 20 wt% APS was used for curing Ag-hydrogel composites.
-In both cases, APS functions as a thermal or photo-initiator.
-N,N,N',N' tetramethylethylenediamine (TEMED, T9281, Sigma-Aldrich, 5 wt%) was used as an accelerator to make the curing process faster.
-For alginate gel, sodium alginate (W201502, Sigma-Aldrich) was used as the monomer for the alginate hydrogel network.
-For conductive fillers, micrometre-scale sized Ag flakes ( $2-5\mu$ m, 47MR-10F, Inframat Advanced Materials) were mixed with the PAAm-alginate hydrogel matrix.
+The chemical used as components of the hydrogel were dissolved in deionized water (McMaster-Carr).
+For polyacrylamide (PAAm) gel, 40 wt% acrylamide (AAm, A8887; Sigma-Aldrich) was used as the monomer for the polyacrylamide hydrogel network.
+1 wt% of N, N-methylenebisacrylamide (MBAA, 146072; Sigma-Aldrich) was used as the crosslinker.
+5 wt% of ammonium persulphate (APS, A3678; Sigma-Aldrich) was used for curing hydrogel substrates and 20 wt% of APS was used for curing Ag-hydrogel composites.
+In both cases, APS functions as thermal or photo initiator.
+5 wt% of N, N, N', N'-tetramethylethylenediamine (TEMED, T9281; Sigma-Aldrich) was used as accelerator to make the curing process faster.
+For alginate gel, sodium alginate (W201502; Sigma-Aldrich) was used as the monomer for the alginate hydrogel network.
+For conductive fillers, micron-scale sized Ag flakes (2-5 μ m, 47MR-10F; Inframat Advanced Materials, LLC) were mixed with the PAAm-alginate hydrogel matrix.

 Synthesis of PAAm-alginate hydrogel.
-We synthesized stretchable and tough hydrogels by mixing linear copolymer alginate and covalently crosslinked PAAm using a method adopted from previous works.
-Unless otherwise stated, the water content of hydrogel was fixed at 86 wt% when the hydrogel was initially cured.
-We mixed alginate with 40 wt% AAm in water solution with additional deionized water and waited until the alginate was fully dissolved.
+We synthesized stretchable and tough hydrogels by mixing linear copolymer alginate and covalently crosslinked polyacrylamide using a method adopted from previous works^{43,51}.
+Unless otherwise stated, the water content of hydrogel was fixed at 86 wt% when the hydrogel is initially cured.
+We mixed alginate with 40 wt% AAm in water solution with additional deionized water and waited until alginate was fully dissolved.
 The ratio of alginate to AAm was 1:6 by weight.
-When the alginate became fully dissolved, the mixture was mixed with 1 wt% MBAA (0.06% of the total weight of AAm) and 5 wt% TEMED (0.24% of the total weight of AAm).
-For the last step of the synthesis process, 5 wt% APS (0.75% of the total weight of AAm) was added to cure the hydrogel pre-gel solution.
-The chemicals used in this process were mixed using a planetary centrifugal mixer at 2,000 r.p.m.
-(AR-100, Thinky Corporation).
+When alginate became fully dissolved, the mixture was mixed with 1 wt% MBAA (0.06% of the total weight of AAm) and 5 wt% TEMED (0.24% of the total weight of AAm).
+For the last step of synthesizing process, 5 wt% APS (0.75% of the total weight of AAm) was added to cure the hydrogel pre-gel solution.
+The chemicals used in this process were mixed by using a planetary centrifugal mixer at 2000 rpm (AR-100; Thinky Corporation).

 Synthesis of conductive Ag-hydrogel composite.
-We synthesized a conductive hydrogel composite by mixing the above-mentioned PAAm-alginate hydrogel with micrometre-sized Ag flakes.
-Ag flakes (5 vol% of the volume of hydrogel) were mixed with the mixture of alginate, deionized water and 40 wt% AAm.
-This was mixed once more after adding MBAA and TEMED.
-However, with the same amounts of chemical components as in the case of PAAm-alginate hydrogel, the mixture was not cured because of the dispersed Ag flakes within the hydrogel pre-gel solution.
+We synthesized a conductive hydrogel composite by mixing the abovementioned PAAm-alginate hydrogel with micron-sized Ag flakes.
+Ag flakes (5 vol% of the volume of hydrogel) were mixed with the mixture of alginate, deionized water, and 40 wt% AAm.
+The mixture was mixed once more after adding MBAA and TEMED.
+However, with the same amount of chemical components as the case of PAAm-alginate hydrogel, the mixture was not cured because of the dispersed Ag flakes within the hydrogel pre-gel solution.
 By increasing the amount of 1 wt% MBAA by a factor of five (corresponding to 0.3% of the total weight of AAm), the crosslinking network between polymer chains was successfully formed in the presence of Ag flakes.
 Additionally, to increase the curing rate, 20 wt% APS (3% of the total weight of AAm) was used.